Congenital Adrenal Hyperplasia

-Individuals with classic CAH are treated with a medication called glucocorticoids to replace the cortisol their bodies can't make.
+Individuals with classic CAH are treated with medications called glucocorticoids to replace the cortisol their bodies can't make.
 Extra glucocorticoids may be needed during times of stress, such as when a patient is sick with an infection.
-Individuals with classic CAH, especially those with the salt-wasting form, also need medicines called mineralocorticoids.
+Individuals with classic CAH, especially those with the salt-wasting form, also need medicines called mineralocorticoids to replace the aldosterone they can’t make.
 Newborns also may need sodium chloride (salt) supplements.

 Surgery can correct ambiguous genitalia in girls.
 Parents may choose to delay surgery until the child is old enough to help make the decision.
 Thus, genital reconstructive surgery should incorporate the shared decisions and values of parents, patients, surgeons, endocrinologists, mental health providers, and support groups.

-Unlike classic CAH, the nonclassic form is mild and not life threatening.
-Signs and symptoms might not appear until childhood or adulthood.
+Unlike classic CAH, the non-classic form is mild and not life threatening.
+Recent estimates suggest that this form of CAH is common, with an overall frequency of approximately 1 in 200 individuals.
+Signs and symptoms might not (or never) appear until childhood or adulthood.

 Signs and symptoms in both males and females include: